Oracle bone script 甲骨文 jiǎgǔwén

 Advanced observations were also made of the planets.
 The system of Twelve Earthly branches that are the basis for Chinese astrology have there origin at least as far back as the Shang.
 The 12 branches are believed to come from studies of the orbit of the planet Jupiter (木星) that takes roughly 12 years (11.86) to orbit the sun, and so observation of the planet's position gives the year in the sequence.

-As well as proving that an advanced, literate civilization existed in China as far back as the Shang dynasty the finds show that the historical documents that had been dismissed as legends were based in reality.
+As well as proving that an advanced, literate civilization existed in China as far back as the Shang dynasty the finds show that the historical documents that had been dismissed as legends were firmly based in reality.
 In particular the 史记 Shǐ jì 'Records of the Grand Historian' by Sima Qian proved remarkably accurate.
 Sima Qian had recorded that the city of Yin was located on the river Huan which proved correct and his list of 30 Shang rulers in the 殷本纪 Yīn běn jì was confirmed by the discoveries - impressive considering he wrote it one thousand years after the events.
 Some of the names were corrupted over the centuries but 25 proved correct.
 Part of the kings' names was the 'ordinal number' as defined in the ten heavenly stems.
 For example 武丁 Wǔ dīng the 'dīng' puts him as the 4th Shang King in the sequence, 'Wu' was his personal name.

 Early dictionaries were also shown to be accurate particularly the 说文解字 Shuō wén jiě zì composed by 许慎 Xǔ shèn [25-220CE] who completed it about 100CE.
 It cross-referenced several early scripts including the ‘jiaguwen’ oracle bone script.